microsoft/coe-starter-kit/coe-cli/docs/install.md

 To run the COE CLI application you will require the following

 1. An installation of Node 11+ for versions (12, 14, 16)

    a) https://nodejs.org/en/download/

-2. Azure CLI is required for user authentication and Azure Active Directory Integration
+2. Azure CLI (version 2.24.0 or greater) is required for user authentication and Azure Active Directory Integration

    a) https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

 ### Checking Prerequisites